wingkeet/basey/README.md

 JavaScript implementation of RFC 4648.

 ### Introduction
-Basey (pronounced base-see) is an JavaScript module that implements the Base16, Base32, Base32hex, Base64 and Base64url encoding schemes described in [RFC 4648](https://tools.ietf.org/html/rfc4648).
+Basey (pronounced base-see) is a JavaScript module that implements the Base16, Base32, Base32hex, Base64 and Base64url encoding schemes described in [RFC 4648](https://tools.ietf.org/html/rfc4648).